iamsiva11/PySpark-learn/PySpark-guide.md

 #Difference between true and truthy (reg boolean)

-bool(0) #is false , rule that any no other than 0 is true bool(“”) is false bool({}) if false bool(“false”) #is true , since empty strings are only false, which can be pretty much confusing in python
+bool(0) #is false , rule that any no other than 0 is true bool("”) is false bool({}) if false bool("false”) #is true , since empty strings are only false, which can be pretty much confusing in python

 >Better to always return in bool to be safe
 >If confident enough about py rules, can make use of them